Josh-Alhassan/React-and-firebase/my-react-app/note.md

 + <code>useState('')</code> function returns Two Values for us inside an array and we can use what is known as *"Destructuring"* to grab the returned values.
 1. The actual state value.
 2. A function to change that state value.

+### How state and Rendering work
++ The index.js file is the entry point to the react application, and that runs first.
+It's this file's Job to take up component and render it to the DOM.
++ Once JSX compiles, we have a JavaScript tree like representation.
++ React uses *Virtual DOM* when updating our template.